Schobbish/9oclock/README.md

 >> create text [text]
 ```

 Creates a widget which displays `[text]`.
-By default, the font size will be half that of the other widgets (3em vs 6em).
+By default, the font size will be half that of the other widgets (3em vs. 6em).
 If no text is given, a non-breaking space will be displayed instead.

+## Reporting Bugs
+To report a bug, please create an issue describing the bug (what you expected to happen vs. what actually happened).
+Please include the console output and what browser you're using (and its version).

 ## License
 This whole repository is licensed under the MIT License.
 What little content exists on the website itself is licensed under a Creative Commons Attribution 4.0 International License just in case.